paradux/paradux/README.md

 Here is a typical sequence to set up the scheme
 * Create a new paradux configuration: `paradux init`.
 This will ask you to set your everyday password.
 * Enter your datasets when prompted by `paradux edit-datasets`.
+See examples linked above.
-* Export your encrypted configuration with `paradux export-configuration` and store it in various on-line locations from where your stewards can recover it.
+* Export your encrypted configuration (automatically strips everyday password) with `paradux export-configuration` and store it in various on-line locations from where your stewards can recover it.
 * Find a set of N stewards whom you trust.
 Enter their information when prompted by `paradux edit-stewards` (see example file above)
 * Give your stewards their respective steward package.
 You export them with